 L > M > H (it can be then followed by S)

-For most characters, you cannot change this direction and move from H to M and to L. It is possible to mix crouching and standing attacks.
+For most characters, you cannot change this direction and move from H to M and to L (Adult Gohan can do this on his Level 5).
+It is possible to mix crouching and standing attacks.
 Heavy attacks often cause wall bouncing, so you can extend them with a Super Dash (H+S) and the repetition of the L>M>H pattern.

 DBFZ Combo Extensions